ErrorTzy/writings/notes/Philosophy_of_Mind/Lecture_Notes.md

 6. Sixth Meditation: The existence of material things, and the real distinction between mind and body

 core concept: "certainty“.
 What is this?
-"certainty" is a state of mind, not a property of thing
+"certainty" is a (subjective) state of mind, not an objective property It is possible that the possibility of an event is 100%, but one still not certain about this event.

+belief are sometimes mistaken -> examine belief -> a systematic method is needed

+normal skepticism: sometimes we make illusions extreme skepticism: evil demon, tricking us to believe that 1+1=3 Whatever can stay intact in the "evil demon" scenario can be a solid foundation that is free from doubt

+## Second meditation